Millennial Job Search - What Employee Benefits Are Most Important?

 Simple Benefit Terms

-The Deloitte report indicated that Millennials look for plain and simple terms when it comes to corporate policy, including employee benefit information.
+Surveys of Millenials indicated that they look for plain and simple terms when it comes to corporate policy, including employee benefits information.
 They do not want to read through complex documents and forms to learn about their benefits.

 Instead, they want direct and to the point information delivered on-demand.
 In a mobile world, this is increasingly important because more employees are accessing their benefits on the go from mobile devices, using benefits technology.